Skip to main content

 Why not do something a bit more culturally enriching?
 The famous West End theatre district puts on tons of incredible shows, including winter and Christmas-themed ones.

-Nutcracker at the London Coliseum or Royal Albert Hall
+Nutcracker at the London Coliseum

 Tchaikovsky’s famous score is played live with over 100 dancers and musicians.
 The story follows Clara who received an enchanted nutcracker as a present on Christmas Eve.
-They then embark on a journey together where they find a magical world.
+They then embark on a journey together, where they find a magical world.

-Ticket from £10.
-WA.
+Ticket from £15.

-Snowman at the Sadler’s Well Theatre
+Snowman at the Sadler’s Wells Peacock Theatre

 Snowman is an adaptation of Raymond Briggs’ book that explores the winter wonderland of a boy and a snowman that comes alive.
 A two-hour piece by Birmingham Repertory Theatre with an engaging mix of dance, live music, storytelling, and magic.

 Tickets from £18.
-WA.

 Visit one of London’s Parks

 Almost every single public park in London is open during the festive season, so be very British and go for a brisk winter walk.
 Hyde Park and Kensington Gardens are a great combo for Central London, or head to East London and explore Victoria Park, frequently voted London’s best park by Londoners.
-Find out more about Victoria Park in the video below.
+Find out more about Victoria Park in the video above.

 Attend a Christmas Mass at Westminster Abbey